 Before diving into what we like and don’t like about Rocket French, let’s quickly cover pricing and how Rocket stacks up against other French language apps on the market.

 The first thing that jumps out at you with Rocket is how you pay for their lessons.
-Rocket is a little different from most other language apps today, in that they offer lifetime plans as opposed to monthly or annual subscriptions.
+Rocket is a little different from most other language apps today, in that they only lifetime packages as opposed to month-to-month subscriptions.